bbawj/note-vault/random/CF2 Script.md

 KidsCode will aim to develop computational thinking skills in the children that participate.
 What is computational thinking?
 Simply put, it is the ability to think like a computer.
 Fret not, this does not mean that we will be stifling the creative minds of our youth, but rather the opposite.
 Computational thinking is the ability to use logical and structured ways to break down difficult problems, and to encourage the use creativity to come up with novel solutions.
 These are problem-solving skills which will help them through a myriad of challenges that they will face later in life.

-The best way to do this, is through the direct application of technology to problem solving.
+I believe the best way to do this, is through the direct application of technology to problem solving.
 KidsCode will offer a program focused on coding and tinkering to hone these skills, but at the same time aim to inculcate other important values such as resilience and confidence through mentorship and project presentations.

-_types of classes_
-To begin with, we will offer 2 types of classes which will cater to different age groups.
+_types of classes_ (add Scratch example animation in Slide) To begin with, we will offer 2 types of classes which will cater to different age groups.
 For 8-12 year olds, we will offer lessons in Scratch.
 Scratch is an introductory language which provides many inbuilt features for creating games and animations.
 This visual element is key to keeping younger kids engaged.

  For 13-16 year olds, we will offer lessons in python, a simple yet extremely powerful programming language capable of building complex systems.
 This will provide natural progression for kids who are already more familiar with technology.